KerriganUnknown/Kerrigans-Terminal-Journal/Readme.txt

 	> Download Kerrigans_Terminal_Journal.zip
 	> Go into the .zip and take out "Kerrigans_Terminal_Journal" folder, -and place it somewhere like your C: drive or My Documents or Desktop or wherever you want to keep it.
-	> You can then go into the "Kerrigans_Terminal_Journal" folder and click/open the "KTJ.exe" to launch the app/program.
+	> You can then go into the "Kerrigans_Terminal_Journal" folder.
+	> Go to assets/font/FSEX300.ttf - right click and install the file.
+	> Launch the KTJ.exe
 	> That's it.

 DO NOT MOVE THE FILES.
 Unless you know what you're doing.
 The exe must launch with journal_entries.txt in order to function and save entries.